sequenceiq/slider/src/site/md/rolehistory.md

 hours, rather than every few seconds.
 This allows Hoya to avoid needing data structures and layout persistence code designed for regular and repeated changes.

-1. instance placement is best effort: if the previous placement cannot be satisfied, the application will still perform adequately with role instances deployed onto new servers.
+1. Instance placement is best-effort: if the previous placement cannot be satisfied, the application will still perform adequately with role instances deployed onto new servers.
 More specifically, if a previous server is unavailable for hosting a role instance due to lack of capacity or availability, Hoya